 Step 1: Collecting data

 Let’s say that we want to automatically detect the genre of a song.
 That is, the computer should correctly predict whether a certain song is, for example, a Pop, Rock, or Metal song.
 This seems like a simple task for a human being, but it can be a tough one for a computer.
-This is where neural networks come in handy.
+This is where deep learning in the form of neural networks come in handy.

-In general, a neural network is the attempt to mimic how the human brain functions.
-But before our neural network is able to predict the genre of a song, first of all, it needs to learn what a genre is.
+In general, a neural network is an attempt to mimic how the human brain functions.
+But before the neural network is able to predict the genre of a song, it first needs to learn what a genre is.

 Simply put: what makes a Pop song a Pop song?
 What is the difference between a Pop song and a Metal song?
 And so on.
 To accomplish this, the network needs to “see” loads of examples of Pop, Rock or Metal, etc. songs, which is why we need a lot of correctly labeled data.